 This is where genetic analyses come into play.
 The researchers confirmed the the gender of each of the skeletons (by amelogenin testing), and traced biological relationships through the analysis of both autosomal and Y-DNA markers known as short tandem repeats (STRs).

-- Amplification of the amelogenin gene is a useful technique for determining the gender of skeletal remains, as there is a copy of this gene on both the X chromosome and the male Y chromosome, but the gene versions differ slightly.
+- Amplification of the amelogenin gene is a useful technique for determining the gender of skeletal remains.
+There is a copy of this gene on both the X chromosome and the male Y chromosome.
+But the gene versions differ slightly.
 This allows researchers to determine if two X chromosomes are present (female) or one X and one Y (male).

-- STRs are repeated areas found in our DNA that are incredibly useful for both current and ancient relationship testing, especially for degraded samples, as only small regions of DNA need to be analyzed.
+- STRs are repeated areas found in our DNA that are incredibly useful for both current and ancient relationship testing.
+They are especially useful when dealing with degraded samples, because only small regions of DNA need to be analyzed.

 - Autosomal STRs are found on the autosomal chromosomes of both males and females.
 They are inherited equally from each parent.

 - Y-DNA STRs are on the male-specific Y chromosome.
 They are only carried by males and are passed from father to son, providing useful markers for tracing paternal lineages.

 These genetic analyses confirmed some observations, but also identified further discrepancies!
 The Y-DNA STR marker tests confirmed most of the paternal lineage of the Earls of Königsfeld, (as per the family tree shown below).
 But they also identified a case of non-paternity.